mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 - a horizontal **game axis** for the currently selected collection
 - a vertical **collection axis** for selecting a collection

+Each row can be individually scrolled, with the currently selected game being the top row's first (fully visible) item.

-In QML terms, this means a list containing lists, which will make the layout somewhat complex, but not impossible to implement, of course.
-Anyway, let's get started!
+In QML terms, this structure means a list containing lists, which will make the layout somewhat complex (but not impossible to implement, of course).
+Let's get started!

 ## Initial files

 I'm on Linux, so my [theme directory](overview.md) is at `~/.config/pegasus-frontend/themes`.
-I'm creating a new directory called `flixnet-tutorial`, and in it my `theme.cfg` like this:
+I'm creating a new directory called `flixnet-tutorial`, and in it my `theme.cfg`, like this:

 ```control
 name: Flixnet tutorial